callstackincubator/rock/website/src/docs/configuration.md

 #### upload

-RNEF expects `upload()` to return metadata and a `getResponse` function:
+Rock expects `upload()` to return metadata and a `getResponse` function:

 - `getResponse(buffer, contentType?) => Response`:
-  - RNEF calls this to initiate the upload and to surface upload progress
+  - Rock calls this to initiate the upload and to surface upload progress
   - It passes either:
     - a `Buffer` (for normal builds), or
     - a function `(baseUrl) => Buffer` (for ad‑hoc pages) so you can inject absolute URLs into HTML/plist before upload
   - You should start the actual upload here and return a `Response` object
-  - RNEF will read that stream to display progress
+  - Rock will read that stream to display progress
 - for ad-hoc scenario `upload` will pass the `uploadArtifactName` variable, so use that instead of `artifactName`

 **For progress signaling, you can:**